Bali Road Trip: The Best 10-14 Day Itinerary

 Scooter

 Renting a scooter is the most popular way to get around Bali.
-It costs around 60,000-80,000 Indonesian Rupiah per day (roughly €3.50-5).
+The price is around 60,000–80,000 Indonesian rupiah per day (roughly €4–5).
 A scooter lets you get practically anywhere and stop whenever you like.

-Car with Driver
+Car with a driver

-Hiring a private driver for the whole day costs around 600,000-800,000 Rupiah (approximately €35-47) including fuel.
-Your driver often doubles as a local guide, showing you hidden gems and helping with communication in Indonesian.
-This option is ideal for longer distances and for those who want to focus on enjoying the scenery rather than navigating the roads.
+Hiring a private driver for a full day costs 600,000–800,000 rupiah (roughly €35–45) including fuel.
+The driver often doubles as a local guide, showing you hidden gems and helping with communication in Indonesian.
+This option is ideal for longer distances and for anyone who wants to focus on enjoying the scenery instead of driving.

-Car Rental
+Car rental

-You can rent a car for approximately 300,000-500,000 Rupiah per day (€18-29).
+You can rent a car for around 300,000–500,000 rupiah per day (€18–30).
 It’s a good choice if you have experience driving in developing countries and want complete independence.
-Bear in mind, though, that parking in tourist areas can be quite tricky, and you’ll often be stuck in heavy traffic.
+Just bear in mind that parking in tourist areas can be quite tricky, and you’ll often be stuck in heavy traffic.

-Grab, Gojek and Taxis
+Grab, Gojek and taxis

-• Accommodation: Book your accommodation in advance, especially during May to September and around Christmas.
-Bali offers everything from hostels (€11-29/night) to hotels (€55-110/night) to luxury villas (€185+/night).
-Check out, for example, Dicky House or Zena Surf Suite.
+• Accommodation: Book your stays well in advance, especially from May to September and around Christmas.
+Bali offers everything from hostels (€12–33/night) through hotels (€60–125/night) to luxury villas (€200+/night).
+Take a look at Dicky House or Zena Surf Suite, for example.

-• Budget: Plan for a budget of €55-110 per person per day if you want to combine mid-range accommodation with good food and activities.
-Backpackers can get by on €30-45 a day, while luxury travel can cost €185+ per day.
+• Budget: Count on around €60–125 per person per day if you want to combine mid-range accommodation with good food and activities.
+Backpackers can get by on €33–50 a day, while luxury travel can run to €200+ per day.

-• Connectivity: A local SIM card with data costs around 50,000-100,000 Rupiah (€3-6) and will make navigation and communication much easier.
+• Staying connected: A local SIM card with data costs 50,000–100,000 rupiah (€3–6) and makes navigating and communicating far easier.
 Telkomsel has the best coverage across the island.
-Alternatively, consider an eSIM from Holafly or Yesim so you can arrive already connected.

 When is the best time to visit Bali?

-Do I need a visa for Indonesia?
+Do we need a visa for Indonesia?

-British citizens can obtain a Visa on Arrival for 500,000 Indonesian Rupiah (approximately €29).
+Most international visitors can obtain a Visa on Arrival for 500 thousand Indonesian rupiah, which is approximately €30.
 This visa is valid for 30 days and can be extended once for an additional 30 days.
 Alternatively, you can apply for an e-visa online before departure.
 For stays longer than 60 days, you’ll need a different type of visa.

 What vaccinations are needed for Bali?